p0lyw0lf/crossposter/README.md

 Also, make sure to set the additional variables in `secrets.toml`:
 * `DISCORD_GUILD_ID`: The id of the main server you expect to run the bot in

-The bot will only respond to slash commands given to it by its owner.
-If u want to change that u have to edit the code urself sorry :(
+* `DISCORD_OWNER_ID`: The id of the only authenticated user allowed to run commands

+If you want any other functionality you'll have to edit the bot urself sorry :(

 ### Mastodon